Tech-at-DU/ACS-1320-JavaScript-Foundations/Assignments/Assignment-3-OOP.md

  (There is a different system used with the edges of the screen)

- This system of collision dete ction is easy to implement but has some imperfections.
+ This system of collision detection is easy to implement but has some imperfections.
 The ball will pass half way into any object before a collision is detected.

 **Solution**: There are a few ways to handle this.
 A step up from the current system would be to consider the ball as a rectangle with 4 points, one at each corner.
 Your code check each corner to find if it is within the rectangle of a brick or the paddle.